-- (1) This clause applies to the use of land for a roadside stall for the sale of only agricultural produce. - (2) The roadside stall-

-- (a) must be located on land within Zone RU1 Primary Production or Zone RU2 Rural Landscape, and - (b) must be located wholly on private property, and - (c) must not be located on land that is adjacent to a classified road, and - (d) must not have a footprint greater than 4m. - (3) No more than 1 roadside stall may be used on any landholding. - (4) Any relevant approval issued under the Roads Act 1993 must be obtained.
+- (1) This clause applies to the use of land for a roadside stall for the sale of only agricultural produce. - (2) The roadside stall- - (a) must be located on land within Zone RU1 Primary Production or Zone RU2 Rural Landscape, and - (b) must be located wholly on private property, and - (c) must not be located on land that is adjacent to a classified road, and - (d) must not have a footprint greater than 4m2, and - (e) must be set back at least 5 meters from the adjoining boundary, and - (f) must provide safe access and parking that is set back at least 3 meters from any carriageway - (3) Vehicles must be able to access and leave the property in a forward direction. - (4) No more than 1 roadside stall may be used on any landholding. - (5) Any relevant approval issued under the Roads Act 1993 must be obtained.